 If you want a career as a chef, just trying out new recipes at home isn't going to cut it.
 You'll need to hone your skills through education, experience, or both.

 One of the ways to become a chef is by attending culinary school.
-In this article, we'll outline what culinary schools are, who should attend them, and provide a list of the ten best culinary schools for prospective chefs.
+In this article, we'll outline what culinary schools are, who should attend them, and provide a list of the nine best culinary schools for prospective chefs.

 UPDATE: Changes Due to COVID-19